Dioghenes/Matrix-cpp/README.md

 # Matrix-cpp
-A small matrix library for C++ applications
+A simple matrix library for C++ applications